 The best part about Local Services Ads is their high visibility at the top of the search results.
 These ads display when people search for nearby businesses on Google or within Google maps, showing at the very top.
 The position of local service ads is higher than that of your typical paid search ads.
 If you are only running paid search ads, it should be noted that these local service ads will start to push those paid ads down in the results.
 Local Services Ads can also appear in the ‘More Places’ breakout on desktop or in the Google Maps mobile app.
 You cannot run Local Services Ads without going through the necessary steps to receive your Google Screened badge.

 Google Screened is a type of Local Services Ad.
-In order to sign up, your business must meet the aforementioned requirements which include: having a Google business star rating of at least 3.0, passing a license check, and in certain verticals, also passing a background check.
+In order to sign up, your business must meet the aforementioned requirements which include: having a Google business star rating of at least 3.0, passing a license check and, in certain verticals, passing a background check.

-In order for your business to become Google Screened and have the option to run local service ads, your business needs to:
+In order for your business to become Google Screened and have the option to run local service ads, your business will need to: